Janesville to Beloit:

 Monterey Dam, South Washington Street, Janesville, Wisconsin

-Highway 51 boat launch just before the County Q/Newark Road, Beloit, Wisconsin
+Highway 51 boat landing just before the County Q/Newark Road, Beloit, Wisconsin

 Time: Put in at 1:00p.
 Out at 5:15p.